MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 # mlb-led-scoreboard

-## Brian Ward's fork

-This version differs rather signficantly from the original, including tweaks to behavior, visuals, and different underlying code.

-Some broad changes: the code is now running on Python 3.7+, it is multithreaded to make animations smoother, and more information such as pitcher and the current batter are shown.
-A lot more is changed under the hood, too!
-A more detailed (but growing outdated) review is [here](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard/pull/335).

 ---------------

 An LED scoreboard for Major League Baseball.
 Displays a live scoreboard for your team's game on that day.